 Anaerobic Membrane Bioreactor

-The system boundaries for the AnMBR analysis are depicted in Figure 1-3.
+Figure 1-3 presents the system boundaries for the AnMBR analysis.
 Most of the system boundaries are similar to those presented for the AeMBR with some key differences.
-Methane in the headspace of the reactor is recovered for building water heating purposes, and it was assumed that the recovered methane reduces the buildings overall natural gas demand.
-Methane in the permeate is also recovered via a downflow hanging sponge (DHS), which simultaneously recovers methane, thus avoiding greenhouse gas (GHG) emissions, performs COD/BOD removal, and provides partial nitrification.
-However, additional post-treatment is still required to remove ammonium.
-To achieve this removal, we modeled a zeolite adsorption unit process.
-The resulting brine from the adsorption step was modeled as transported to a location for underground injection.
-These post-treatment steps were not originally incorporated in Cashman et al. (2016), but were determined to be necessary to meet the indoor NPR requirements outlined in Sharvelle et al. (2017).
-Additional details on the AnMBR model are provided in Section 2.3.
+Methane in the headspace of the reactor is recovered for building water heating purposes, and it was assumed that the recovered methane reduces the buildings’ overall natural gas demand.
+Methane in the permeate is also recovered via a downflow hanging sponge (DHS), which simultaneously recovers methane, thus avoiding greenhouse gas (GHG) emissions, performs chemical and biological oxygen demand (COD/BOD) removal, and provides partial nitrification.
+However, additional post-treatment, using zeolite adsorption, is still required to remove ammonium in order to establish a free chlorine residual.
+The resulting brine from the adsorption step is transported off-site for underground injection.
+Section 2.3 provides more detail on the AnMBR process.